thrnz/docker-wireguard-pia/README.md

 A Docker container for using WireGuard with PIA.

 ## Requirements
-* Ideally the host must already support WireGuard, either natively or through a kernel module.
+* Ideally the host must already support WireGuard.
+Pre 5.6 kernels may need to have the module manually installed.
 If this is not possible, then a userspace implementation can be enabled using the WG_USERSPACE environment variable.
 * An active [PIA](https://www.privateinternetaccess.com) subscription.

 ## Config